How to Prove a Contract Was Signed Under Duress

 - Impossibility, meaning that the terms of the contract are simply impossible to carry out due to difficulty, expense, or impracticality.
 This can happen due to an unforeseeable event.

 If you need more information or help discovering how to prove a contract was signed under duress, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.